SHEEP AND LAMBS

 representing only the tip of the iceberg.
 The example detailed in the Animal Aid Report from the

 countryside near where I live (South Pennines) is of a case of 50 dead

 sheep being found alongside live animals on a Derbyshire farm.

 Other common diseases which affect sheep and lambs

-main feature of lambing is that it does not take place in its normal
+thing to note about lambing is that it does not take place in its natural

-season, but at an eariler time dictated by the farmer and very much
+season, but at an earlier time dictated by the farmer and very much

 arranged round the date of Easter!
 This is because it is apparently